appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes.md

 #### Enable SSL Passthrough

+The Ingress controller **should have `ssl-passthrough` feature enabled**.
 The Ingress object named `kvs` for the Appcircle server, registered as part of [Appcircle domains](#domain-name), requires SSL passthrough to allow Appcircle runners to securely connect to the `kvs` service running within the Kubernetes cluster.

 Enabling the SSL passthrough depends on the Ingress controller that is used in the Kubernetes cluster.
 For example: